idossha/TI-CSC/README.md

 The leadfield is only necessary if you want to run optimization scripts.
+Also, for optimization allocate more RAM to docker.
+Reccomanded >32GB.

 4. open terminal and run the starter bash script.